Topic: Disability History

 In 1962 Rose Kennedy, in a public service announcement on behalf of the President's Committee on Mental Retardation, announced, "I am the mother of a mentally retarded child."

 President John F. Kennedy on the President's Panel on Mental Retardation

-In 1961 President John F. Kennedy, speaking before the President's Panel on Mental Retardation, proposes government action regarding mental health and intellectual disabilities.
+In 1961 President John F. Kennedy, speaking before the President's Panel on Mental Retardation, proposes government action.

 ARC Parents Organizing in the 1950s